 In August 2016, we completed a Phase 1b/2a, open-label, multi-center, dose escalation trial of the safety, tolerability, pharmacodynamic and pharmacokinetic properties of avasopasem in combination with radiotherapy and concurrent cisplatin in 46 patients with locally advanced HNC.
-The objectives of this trial were to evaluate the safety and tolerability of avasopasem and to assess the potential of avasopasem to reduce the duration, incidence and severity of SOM.
+Doses ranged from 15 mg to 112 mg.
+The objectives of this trial were to evaluate the safety and tolerability of avasopasem in combination with IMRT and cisplatin, to determine a maximum tolerated dose and to assess the potential of avasopasem to reduce the duration, incidence and severity of SOM.